uab-cgds-worthey/rosalution/README.md

 System testing requires the entire stack of the application to be successfully deployed to your local development environment.
-The environment must be setup and the application deployed with *docker-compose*.
+The environment must be setup and the application deployed with *docker compose*.
 Refer to the following for a quick start with System Testing done by Cypress.

 Our system testing requires that Chrome is available as a browser on the system.